 Hydrogen is consumed during the reduction.
 Following the chemical reactions, it combines with the oxygen atoms in the metal oxide.
 As expected, it is evident that the high H2 pressure over the catalyst noticeably decreases the reduction temperature.
 A higher driving force for the interaction of oxides and hydrogen is provided by this increased pressure, particularly in relation to the porous catalyst supports.

-As reducing catalysts at lower temperatures significantly decreases the chance of sintering, ultimately enabling higher catalytic activity, this principle is extremely valuable in industry.
+As reducing catalysts at lower temperatures significantly decreases the chance of sintering, ultimately enabling higher catalytic activity, this principle is extremely valuable in the industry.
 TPR is a bulk reaction, which means that it is possible to make a quantitative analysis with the mass spectrometer data in order to establish the total amount of reducible species present in a catalyst.

 Experiment 2: Pulse Chemisorption (PC)

-An analytical technique which is often used to establish the dispersion (or accessible active species present on the surface) of a catalyst is pulse chemisorption (PC).
+An analytical technique that is often used to establish the dispersion (or accessible active species present on the surface) of a catalyst is pulse chemisorption (PC).
 This works by pulsing an active gas like CO or H2 (as in this case) onto the catalyst at room temperature and determining the quantity of active gas adsorbed.

 In this instance, a six-way valve was used to pulse the active gas.
 This valve has a 0.5 ml STP loop in intervals of roughly three minutes.
 In order to guarantee complete filling within a minute, the 10% hydrogen-balanced nitrogen mixture was introduced into the loop at a flow rate of 20 sccm.